promisedengr/go.dev/course/readme.md

         i) copies odd numbered lines to the file whose file handle is destination file handle1 ii) copies even numbered lines to the file whose file handle is destination file handle2
       b) Use the above function to copy odd and even numbered lines of file X into file Y and Z respectively.
 Filenames X, Y and Z are given as command line arguments.

+### Maps & File I/O
+12. Write a program that reads words from console, and at the end of the input, prints words of same length.
+Output only those words which have at least 4 characters.
+    Output should be in the following format:
+      4: 4-letter words in alphabetical order
+      5: 5-letter words in alphabetical order
+      6: 6-letter words in alphabetical order
+      ...